 Homewood provides 10 to 12 Internships each school year for a select group of young adults who are passionate about life and who want to be part of a community which serves others.
-Internships are available in Food Services (3), Guest Services (4), Housekeeping (2), Maintenance (3), and the Office (1).
+Internships are available in the Barn (1), Food Services (2), Guest Services (4), Housekeeping (2), the Office (1), and Site and Facilities (1).

 Year-Round OpportunitiesSummer Opportunities

-Our internship is an 8.5 month Gap Year program that runs from September until May each year.
+Our internship is an 8.5 month Gap Year program that runs from September until June each year.
 Join a group of 12 young adults who live and work together in a missional community.
 Interns work full-time in their assigned departments and are mentored by Property Staff.
-Remuneration includes room and board plus an honourarium of $1,000 each month.
-Holidays include two and a half weeks at Christmas and one week in March.
+Remuneration includes room and board plus an honourarium each month.
+Holidays include time off over Christmas and one week in March.